Dhii/services/README.md

 [![Latest Stable Version](https://poser.pugx.org/dhii/services/v)](//packagist.org/packages/dhii/services)
 [![Latest Unstable Version](https://poser.pugx.org/dhii/services/v/unstable)](//packagist.org/packages/dhii/services)

-This package provides a collection of service factory and extension definition implementations that can be used with [PSR-11 containers][psr11], as well as the experimental [service provider spec][sp], to replace the anonymous functions that are typically used for definitions.
+This package provides a collection of service factory and extension definition implementations that can be used with [PSR-11][] containers, as well as the experimental [Service Provider][] spec, to replace the anonymous functions that are typically used for definitions.
+Services here implement [`dhii/services-interface`][].

 ----